videogame-archive/dat-catalog/README.md

 ## Directory
 ```
+build : java project used to build the latest root directory.
-latest : contains the latest snapshot of dats
+latest : contains the latest snapshot of dats.
     |- No-Intro
     |- Pleasuredome
     |- Redump